- Journalistic Principles and Practices

 - Village Media does not remove stories from our sites other than in extremely rare circumstances.
-Those rare circumstances may include grave inaccuracies or ethical breaches, significant public safety concerns or situations where we are legally required to ‘unpublish’ a story (ie: in order not to violate a publication ban)
+Those rare circumstances may include grave inaccuracies or ethical breaches, significant public safety concerns or situations where we are legally required to ‘unpublish’ a story (eg: in order not to violate a publication ban).

-- Village Media editors will consider requests to append updates to past stories in cases where new information can be documented (ie: criminal charges that have been withdrawn or accused who have been acquitted of charges)
+- Village Media editors will consider requests to append updates to past stories in cases where new information can be documented (eg: criminal charges that have been withdrawn or accused who have been acquitted of charges).

-- News releases are treated as original source documents and are only published at the discretion of the editorial department.
+- News releases from businesses, government/government representatives and other individuals and organizations are treated as original source documents and are only published at the discretion of the editorial department.
 They are accepted or rejected based on the same editorial considerations as original news content, including the reliability of the source.
-In many cases a press release will be followed by further original reporting by our news team
+In many cases a news release will be followed by further original reporting by our news team.

 - We do not pass off the contents of a news release as original journalism, and when we include all or part of a news release alongside our original reporting it is clearly indicated as such.